 Weird Sound #4

 Yes, cats growl.
-And they sound so scary pet parents often fear that it’s a sign that the cat has been possessed by some demonic being.
+And they sound so scary pet parents often fear that it’s a sign that some demonic being has possessed the cat.
 In fact, this type of noise originates within a cat’s tummy, so when in doubt, fill a bowl or dispense a treat to vanquish the growl.

 How to Improve Your Interaction With Your Cat